 Users can be assigned to pools of users, regardless of the roles they belong to.
-Tickets can be assigned to pools using the Assigned To field in the editor, or by procedure using the Assign Ticket Property > Pool command.
+Tickets can be assigned to pools using the Assigned To field in the editor, or by procedure using the assignTicketProperty() > Pool command.
 When a user in that pool opens the ticket, the ticket is automatically reassigned to the individual user.

-- ID The identifier for the pool of users. - Description A brief description of the pool. - Filter by Role Filters the users in the left hand pane by user role. - Use the > button to added selected users in the left side list to the pool. - Use the < button to remove selected users in the right side list from the pool.
+- New Adds a new pool of users. - > ID The identifier for the pool of users. - > Description A brief description of the pool. - Filter by Role Filters the users in the left hand pane by user role. - > Use the > button to added selected users in the left side list to the pool. - > Use the < button to remove selected users in the right side list from the pool. - Edit Edits a selected pool of users. - Delete Deletes a pool of users.